Phi Beta Kappa. See "grants" below.

 Prof Emeritus of English, UCI, 1998-

 My dissertation was on 'Piers Plowman,' work finished nearly 40 years later in a commentary on part of the poem.
 My publications indicate my range of interests.
-I'm now working on an edition that I began in the early 1970's, a Latin religious text of the twelfth century, the 'Distinctiones Abel' of Peter the Chanter.
+I have finally completed an edition that I began in the early 1970's, a Latin religious text of the twelfth century, the 'Distinctiones Abel' of Peter the Chanter.

 Word-Hoard: An Introduction to Old English Vocabulary.
 Yale University Press, 1977.